owais/splunk-otel-java-overhead-test/README.md

   * collect results and write to csv

-The k6 test script contains 12 REST operations, so after all 10 test runs are complete, each agent has seen more than 1M rest calls.
+The k6 test script contains 12 REST operations, so after all 10 test runs are complete, each agent has seen more than 1M REST calls.

-Measurements are derived from k6 and from JFR.
+Measurements are derived from k6 and from JFR data and aggregated across all 10 runs.
+The results are saved to a CSV file and the final run is summarized in a txt file.

 ## Configuration

+`externals` instance:
-externals: m4.xlarge instance
+* m4.xlarge
 * 2 vCPU
 * 8 GiB memory

+`testbox` instance:
-testbox: m4.large instance
+* m4.large
 * 4 vCPU
 * 16 GiB memory